smaemble/factcheckr/README.md

 ```

 ## Getting started.
 This package comes with two ready to use datasets which can serve as a basis to get an easy start.
-In this example, we will show a contract between four different hotels.
+In this example, we will show a contrast between three different hotels.
 You can follow the same technique on any product, speech, etc....

 ### Basic text functions for text manipulation
 Break a text into words.